Know How To Avail Tax Benefits With A Personal Loan (March 2023)

 • Women

 Many banks tend to provide preferential interest rates to female applicants.
-This is to promote female salaried professionals and entrepreneurs who want to be financially independent and fulfil their dreams.
+This is to promote female salaried professionals and entrepreneurs who want to be financially independent and fulfill their dreams.

 • Pensioners